HotelQuickly/HQMobileOffers-iOS/README.md

 5) Whilst still in the '**Build Phases**' section , press the '+' button in the '**Link Binary With Libraries**' section and choose `libCordova.a` from the dropdown list.
 Press '**Add**' to include it.

+**NOTE!!** In order for the integration to compile, there are 3 other frameworks required.
+Most exiting application should already have these included, they are `MobileCoreServices.framework`, `CoreGraphics.framework` and `AssetsLibrary.framework`.
+If you don't already have them in your project, make sure to add them now.
 ![alt tag](https://github.com/HotelQuickly/HQMobileOffers-iOS/blob/TutorialImages/HelpImages/Screen%20Shot%202015-03-04%20at%2018.45.04.png)